 Does the plan cover your medical needs?

 Because of this requirement, health plans will cover many of the types of care most people need.
 One exception, though, is dental care for adults.
 Children’s dental care is covered, but adult dental care is not.
-You will have to pay extra to get that dental care.
+You will have to pay extra to get a stand alone dental care plan.
 Another exception is abortion services.
 Some states will allow health plans to cover abortion, but you may find that not all of the plans do so.
 Other states have prohibited or restricted abortion coverage.
 If you want to be sure your plan will pay for abortion care if you need it, make sure to ask about that when you apply.
 Transgender individuals should also ask about whether health plans will cover hormones, surgery and other care they need.

 If you have special medical needs, such as ongoing treatment for a chronic condition or cancer, you will be relieved to know that health plans will not be allowed to deny you insurance because of your having a pre-existing condition.
 However, each plan may not cover all the medical treatments you need.
 So, it is important for you to have information at hand about your health condition when you are choosing a plan, and make sure to ask whether all your treatments will be covered.
 You will also want to think carefully about which “level” of a health plan you choose (bronze, silver, gold or platinum) if you have a medical condition that requires you to visit the doctor regularly and/or have lots of tests.
 See more about this topic in the next section.